The Style Of The Long Ending Of Mark

 Five objections have been raised concerning the juncture of verses 8 and 9.
 It is claimed that the connection between these verses is awkward because: (1) the subject of verse 8 is the women, whereas Jesus is the presumed subject of verse 9; (2) the other women of verse 1-8 are forgotten in verses 9-20; (3) in verse 9 Mary Magdalene is identified even though she has been mentioned only a few lines before; (4) while the use of anastas de ("Now rising") and the position of proton ("first") are appropriate at the beginning of a comprehensive narrative, they are ill-suited in a continuation of verses 1-8; and (5) the use of the conjunction gar ("for") at the end of verse 8 is very abrupt.

 With regard to juncture, it may be noted that the transition between verses 8 and 9 does seem awkward.
 An exact parallel containing all the features of this juncture cannot be found elsewhere in Mark; however, the various features may be found in different transitions between sections in Mark.
 In fact, the first two features are found together several times.
 There are at least five other verses in Mark which meet the following conditions: (1) the verse must begin a new section; (2) Jesus must be the presumed subject (referred to only as "he"); (3) the previous verse must not refer to Jesus; (4) the previous verse must have a subject other than Jesus; and (5) the subject of the previous verse must not be mentioned in the new section.
 Mark 2:13; 6:45; 7:31; 8:1; and 14:3 all meet these conditions.
-Thus the first two objections listed are not valid.
+Thus, the first two objections listed are not valid.
 Although this section does begin with these stylistic features, they are also found together five times elsewhere in Mark.

 The third objection listed is that Mary Magdalene is identified in verse 9 as "from whom he had cast seven demons" even though she has been mentioned as recently as verse 1.
 However, it should be noted that this is not, strictly speaking, an identifying phrase; it is rather a type of flashback that gives additional information about Mary Magdalene.
 This same type of flashback is found at least four times elsewhere in Mark.
 In Mark 3:16 we find that Simon was surnamed Peter by Jesus, although Simon had been mentioned several times previously.
 We know this is a flashback because John 1:42 tells us it happened when Simon Peter first met Jesus.
 In Mark 3:17 we find that James and John were surnamed Boanerges, which means sons of thunder, although they too had been previously mentioned.
 In Mark 6:16 we find that Herod had beheaded John the Baptist, even though Herod had been previously mentioned only two verses before.
 And in Mark 7:26 we find the additional information that the woman who was the subject of the previous verse was a Greek, a Syrophoenician by race.
 Thus we see that the stylistic feature of giving additional information in a type of flashback about someone previously mentioned is not foreign to Mark.
 Therefore, the third objection is not valid either.

 The fourth objection to the juncture between this last section of Mark and the previous one is that the use of anastas de ("Now rising") and the position of proton ("first") in verse 9 are ill-suited in a continuation of verses 1-8, even though they would be appropriate at the beginning of a comprehensive narrative.
 It is only necessary to point out that verse 9 is not a continuation of the section found in verse 1-8; it is the start of a new one.
 The resurrection of Christ is established by two great facts: the empty tomb and His appearances.
 Without the appearances of Christ, the empty tomb testifies only to a missing body.
 Without the empty tomb, the appearances are only those of a ghost or spirit.
-But together they prove the validity of the resurrection.
-Even so, the section of verses 1-8 relates the discovery of the empty tomb; the last section starting in verse 9 relates the appearances of the risen Christ.
+Together they prove the validity of the resurrection.
+Accordingly, the section of verses 1-8 relates the discovery of the empty tomb; the last section starting in verse 9 relates the appearances of the risen Christ.
 Mark does not mix the two proofs.
 Thus the words in question are appropriate to verse 9, because it starts a new section.
 The fourth objection is not valid either.

 Objections Based on Vocabulary